 Let’s be real.
-Over doing it when you post about your kids on social media is looked down upon by some.
+Overdoing it when you post about your kids on social media is looked down upon by some.
 Okay, by many.
 Some find it obnoxious.
 Some find it annoying.
-They even may enjoy putting the eye roll emoji with it in a text.
+They may even enjoy putting the eye roll emoji in a text.

-Mom 1: “Did you see her first day of toilet training pictures?”
+Mom 1: “Did you see pictures of her first day of toilet training?”

 Mom 2: “Ugh.
 Who cares if your baby can pee now on the potty?”

 (FYI: It definitely may deem an eye roll if you show a picture of what’s left in the toilet. 🙂 )

 But I confess.
 I am probably one of those people who has created a few eye rolls along the way.
 Okay, maybe more than a few.
 Because, at this point, I have four kids.
 And about four hundred thousand posts.
 And have been going strong for nearly 10 years now.
 And if you’re wondering, that’s a lot of pictures.

 I post their first-day-of-school pictures.